Lace and Lacemaking in the Time of Vermeer

 Jacob van Eyck, 1651.

-Lacemaking as a separate craft, is disputed by historians.
+The origin of lace, as a separate craft, is disputed by historians.
 An Italian claim is a will of 1493 by the Milanese Sforza family.
 A Flemish claim is lace on the alb of a worshiping priest in a painting about 1485 by Hans Memling (fig. 1).
 But since lace evolved from other techniques, it is impossible to say that it originated in any one place.
 However, some authors assume that the manufacturing of lace began during Ancient Rome, based on the discovery of small bone cylinders in the shape of bobbins.
-For firm evidence of true lace we must look back to the 15th century when Charles the Fifth decreed that lacemaking was to be taught in the schools and convents of the Belgian provinces.
+For firm evidence of true lace we must look back to the fifteenth century when Charles the Fifth decreed that lacemaking was to be taught in the schools and convents of the Belgian provinces.
 During this period of enlightenment, the making of lace was firmly based within the domain of fashion.
 To be precise, lace was designed to replace embroidery and easily transform dresses to follow different styles of fashion.
 Lace developed from the embroidery technique of cutwork, whereby a design is cut out of a woven cloth and the edges are secured with thread to stabilize the voided design and to provide further decorative texture.
 During the sixteenth century, the technique of lacemaking was freed from a woven foundation, and became a fabric in its own right.

 The Flanders, and in particular, Brussels, became one of principal and renowned centers for lacemaking and its trade in Northern Europe.
-But lacemaking, together with linen weaving and whitework, was nevertheless commonly practiced in the Northern Provinces as well, and the particularly fine woven linen from Holland had been already praised by Fynes Moryson after his journeys through the Low Countries in the 1590s.4 The English diarist Samuel Pepys often wrote about the lace used for his, his wife's, and his acquaintances' clothing, and on 10 May 1669, noted that he intended to remove the gold lace from the sleeves of his coat "as it is fit [he] should", possibly in order to avoid charges of ostentatious living.
+Lacemaking, together with linen weaving and whitework, was nevertheless practiced in the Northern Provinces as well, and the particularly fine woven linen from Holland had been already praised by Fynes Moryson after his journeys through the Low Countries in the 1590s.4 The English diarist Samuel Pepys often wrote about the lace used for his, his wife's, and his acquaintances' clothing, and on 10 May 1669, noted that he intended to remove the gold lace from the sleeves of his coat "as it is fit [he] should", possibly in order to avoid charges of ostentatious living.

 "Demand for lace was so high and widespread that many women became lacemakers.
 Lace schools for village girls were founded by noblewomen, their patronage being paid for in lace, no doubt.
 Children of both genders were enrolled at about age five or so, with boys usually leaving as they grew strong enough for harder labor.
 Not that the life of a lacemaking student was easy.
 Even children worked from dawn till dusk, often in crowded, unventilated rooms without even the most primitive of sanitary facilities.